 What are Lingual Braces?

 Lingual braces are frequently used to provide patients a nice smile with good alignment while being seen as nearly invisible.
 They are mostly used to straighten teeth and close gaps in between your teeth.
 These orthodontic devices can also correct underbites, overbites, and crossbites of teeth in both upper jaw and lower jaw.
 They are available for adults and teens.
 If your case is serious your pediatric dentist may recommend the use of headgear, which is used for severe orthodontic problems with young kids.

 Many patients choose them for their aesthetic.
 They are not as noticeable as other types.
 They are similar to wire braces for being worn on the outside, the difference is that the arch wire, ligatures, and brackets are on the other side of your teeth and not as visible to others as a result.

 Custom-made brackets are created by using CAD and CAM the patterns of both upper and lower teeth have been taken, being digitized, giving the information to CAD and CAM equipment.
-Lingual braces can be worn by adults and teenagers alike.
+It can be worn by adults and teenagers alike.

 How Lingual Braces work?

-The following are the steps your orthodontist will follow for your dental treatment in regards to lingual braces.
+The following are the steps your orthodontist will follow for your dental treatment.

 - Clinical Evaluation – KCDH will perform an evaluation of your teeth while looking at misalignment and the severity of your teeth.
 To make a customized treatment, we will also be looking at your teeth study models and radiographic images.